hecko-yes/hecko.my.to/style-guide/index.md

 - sed replacement syntax instead of asterisks, e.g. `spike is best pony | s/spike/gummy/` (discord actually supports editing with this which makes it take a bit more effort to actually send it, i usually do a backslash before the first slash to avoid it)
 - never `farther`, only `further`
 - `-` at the start of a line for a,, sudden start i wanna say, e.g. `-oh actually`
+- i don't use `frick`, it just sounds eh to me personally

 # deprecated